DeveloprAbhishek/Dunzo_Clone/README.md

 Hello there, I am Amol an Aspiring Android Developer learning at Masai School.
 You might have used the Dunzo Android App, Dunzo can change the way you move things, how you shop and lets you access your city like never before.
 We're an app that connects you to the nearest delivery partner who can make purchases, pick up items from any store or restaurant in the city and bring them to you.

-Moving ahead, we team Ninja developed a clone of the App of Nearbuy in just 5 days as a part of our curriculum.
+Moving ahead, we team Dunzo developed a clone of the App of Dunzo App in just 5 days as a part of our curriculum.
 This blog is all about our journey and the challenges we faced while building the project.

 The Team Members are:
 1. Abhishek